History & Overview of U.S. Foreign Aid to Israel

 • The Fight and Combat Rampant Iranian Missile Exports Act to help constrain Iran’s ballistic missile production capabilities and seek the extension of U.N. sanctions on the program.

 The administration proposed additional arms deliveries, bringing the total for the year to some $20 billion.
-In October, Israel was warned an embargo would be imposed if it did not take steps within 30 days to increase the amount of humanitarian aid allowed into Gaza.
+In October, Israel was warned that an embargo would be imposed if it did not take steps within 30 days to increase the amount of humanitarian aid allowed into Gaza.
 Though it fell short of the required benchmarks, Biden was satisfied Israel was moving in the right direction and said providing arms would not violate U.S. law regarding their misuse.

-Nevertheless, a group of Democratic senators led by Bernie Sanders (I-VT) tried unsuccessfully to block the sale of certain weapons in the Senate.
+Nevertheless, a group of Democratic senators, led by Bernie Sanders (I-VT), tried unsuccessfully to block the sale of certain weapons in the Senate.
 Resolutions were defeated to block tank munitions (79-18), mortar ammunition (78-19), and bomb guidance systems (80-17).

 Examples of Major Arms Sales to Israel